unitrq/hirpc/README.md

 func (*ExportedType) ExportedMethod(context.Context, *InType, *OutType) error
 ```
 are treated as exported RPC handlers and registered as methods of this service.
 Input and output parameters should be pointers to the types used protocol codec can (de)serialize.
 All other methods and properties are ignored.
+Service registered with empty name or using `Endpoint.Root` method is a namespace root service, `Endpoint` uses it to handle method calls with empty service name if set.
+Registering new service under same name discards previously registered instance.
+`Endpoint` public methods are synchronized using `sync.RWMutex` so it's safe to `Register` and `Unregister` services at runtime.

+### HTTP request handling
 In order to handle incoming http requests, `Endpoint` uses `HTTPCodec` interface implementation to translate protocol data format into resolvable object and `CallScheduler` instance to invoke resolved method handlers concurrently or sequentially.

-`Endpoint` starts by decoding request body into set of `CallRequest` objects using `HTTPCodec.DecodeRequest` implementation.
-`CallRequest` tells `Endpoint` which method of which service caller is looking for, provides method to decode raw parameter data into pointer to specific type instance and constructor for protocol-level response object.
+`Endpoint` starts by decoding request body into set of `CallRequest` objects using `HTTPCodec.DecodeRequest` implementation. `CallRequest` tells `Endpoint` which method of which service caller is looking for, provides method to decode raw parameter data into pointer to specific type instance and constructor for protocol-level response object.

-Decoded `CallRequest` objects get resolved against service registry by `Dispatch` method using service and method names and parameter payload callback.
-Dispatch failures and parameter deserialization errors treated the same way as handler returning error.
+Decoded `CallRequest` objects get resolved against service registry by `Endpoint.Dispatch` method using service and method name. `Dispatch` looks up requested method, allocates new value of input type and tries to decode payload into receiver.
+If deserialization succeeds, it constructs `CallHandler` capturing allocated input and output parameter instances in closure, wrapping it into middleware chain if necessary.
+Lookup failures and parameter deserialization errors treated the same way as handler returning error.

 Then `Endpoint` schedules successfully resolved calls for background execution using `CallScheduler` instance and wraps results using `CallRequest.Result` response constructor to construct complete http response with `HTTPCodec.EncodeResults`.